-USACE has determined in consultation with the other Consulting Parties, that the Programmatic Allowances (Allowances) enumerated below no or minimal effect on historic properties, if implemented as specified in this Appendix.
-It is agreed by the consulting parties that the activities specified in the Allowances will not require review by the SHPO of Jurisdiction or Federally-recognized Tribe(s).
-Should a Post-Review Discovery, or discovery of Human Remains occur, work must stop and compliance with Stipulations IX and X is required.
+USACE has determined in consultation with the other Consulting Parties, that the Programmatic Allowances (Allowances) enumerated below will have either no effect or a minimal effect only, on historic properties, if implemented as specified in this Appendix.
+It is agreed by the Consulting Parties that the activities specified in the Allowances will not require review by the SHPO of jurisdiction or Federally-recognized Tribe(s).
+Should a post-review discovery, or discovery of human remains occur, work must stop and compliance with Stipulations X and XI is required.

-The activities identified in Appendix A and those anticipated as part of any Co-location project can be divided into two (2) categories, and sub-divided into seven (7) project types.
+The activities identified in Appendix A and those anticipated as part of any co-location project can be divided into two (2) categories, and sub-divided into seven (7) project types.

-Category 1: Work Items to address seepage deficiencies include construction of four (4) project Types:
+Category 1: Work Items to address seepage deficiencies include construction of four (4) project types: